opengeospatial/e-learning/docs/_sources/eo-geojson/text/basics.rst.txt

 * Simplicity: The standard provides a simpler, overarching exchange format integrating comments from the Committee on Earth Observation Satellites (CEOS) Working Group on Information Systems and Services (WGISS) community.
 * Multiple use cases: The metadata model supports metadata for an acquisition, for a simple product derived from one acquisition, or for a synthetic product.

+This tutorial focuses only on the EO GeoJSON encoding.

 Configuring GeoServer for EO-GeoJSON
 ------------------------------------